-Yael Zeira joined the Croft Institute in the fall of 2013 as Croft Assistant Professor of Political Science and International Studies.
+Yael Zeira worked with the Croft Institute from the fall of 2013 to the spring of 2020 as Croft Assistant Professor of Political Science and International Studies.
 Prior to starting at Mississippi, she was a Postdoctoral Fellow at the Center on Democracy, Development and the Rule of Law at Stanford University.

 Inst 209 Description